gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/publish-procedure.md

 ## Create the release

 - for stable releases, be sure the **gnuarmeclipse** branch is up to date and set as default
-- go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page
+- go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page
 - click **Draft a new release**
 - name the tag like **gae-0.10.0-20160110**
 - select the**gnuarmeclipse** or **gnuarmeclipse-dev** branch
-- name the release like **GNU ARM Eclipse OpenOCD v0.10.0-201601101000-dev**
+- name the release like **GNU MCU Eclipse OpenOCD v0.10.0-201601101000-dev**
 - as description, copy the first paragraph from the Web release page
 - add a link to the Web page **\[Continue reading »\]\(\)**
 - get URL from web and update the above link